vivekanandpkr/vivekanandpkr/README.md

 In my data-driven adventures, I'm currently:
 - 📊 Building predictive models for Big Data, Healthcare and Commercial Applications.
 - 🔬 Analyzing data to uncover hidden patterns in Commercial, Analytics, Product Management and Service.
-- 📈 Crafting Visualizations to analyze big data for desision support.
+- 📈 Crafting Visualizations to analyze big data for decision support.
 - 💡 Exploring innovative ways to apply AI and ML in real-world scenarios.

 ## Lifelong Learner